emaste/CIS-Benchmark/NetworkConfiguration.markdown

 Apply host-based firewalls or port filtering tools on end systems, with a default-deny rule that drops all traffic except those services and ports that are explicitly allowed.

+## 3.4.1.2 Ensure IPFW service is enabled and running

+#### Profile Applicability:
+* Level 1 - Server
+* Level 1 - Workstation

+#### Description:
+Ensure that IPFW service is enabled to protect your system.
+A range of firewall types are available The available types are:

+**open:** passes all traffic.

+**client:** protects only this machine.

+**simple:** protects the whole network.

+**closed:** entirely disables IP traffic except for the loopback interface.

+**workstation:** protects only this machine using stateful rules.

+**UNKNOWN:** disables the loading of firewall rules.

+**filename:** full path of the file containing the firewall ruleset.

+#### Rationale:
+IPFW is a stateful firewall written for FreeBSD which supports both IPv4 and IPv6.
+It is comprised of several components: the kernel firewall filter rule processor and its integrated packet accounting facility, the logging facility, NAT, the <code>dummynet(4)</code> traffic shaper, a forward facility, a bridge facility, and an ipstealth facility.
+To use IPFW, its kernel module must be first loaded.

+#### Audit:
+Run the following command to verify that IPFW is enabled and that a firewall type was been configured:
+<pre><code># egrep "firewall_enable|firewall_type" /etc/rc.conf
+firewall_enable="YES"
+firewall_type="[type]"</code></pre>

+#### Remediation:
+Run the following commands to enable and start the IPFW firewall, configure and set the firewall type.
+<pre><code># sysrc firewall_enable="YES"
+# sysrc firewall_type="[type]"
+# service ipfw start
+# sysctl net.inet.ip.fw.verbose_limit=5
+</code></pre>

+#### Impact:
+Changing firewall settings while connected over network can result in being locked out of the system.

+#### CIS Controls:
+Version 7

+9.4 Apply Host-based Firewalls or Port Filtering

+Apply host-based firewalls or port filtering tools on end systems, with a default-deny rule that drops all traffic except those services and ports that are explicitly allowed.